Logo preload

 Collecting data in any form

-When GeoForce needed to create a more streamlined process for creating the mechanism to pull the data from Fulcrum into SQL, it turned to Fulcrum’s Professional Services team for help.
+When GeoForce needed to create a more streamlined process for creating the mechanism to pull the data from Fulcrum into SQL Server, it turned to Fulcrum’s Professional Services team for help.
 “Fulcrum developed an app for us that loads all of yesterday’s work into our SQL server here for us to maintain, and we then create a report out of the pulled data,” says Stroud.
 “This app has been incredibly beneficial, freeing up hours each day so employees can do other things.”

 The versatility of the data end product also creates an opportunity for Geoforce to stand out among its competitors.
 “One of our strengths, and what we’re able to do better than most competitors, is to give our clients the data in whatever format they request,” says Stroud.
 “The final form that data takes varies wildly from client to client, but we’re confident that we can meet their needs.